noahsprent/vernier-TCA-BTA/README.md

 Install from the Pioreactor plugins web interface or the command line:

 ```
-pio install-plugin vernier-FPH-BTA # to install directly on the Pioreactor
+pio install-plugin vernier-TMP-BTA # to install directly on the Pioreactor

 # OR, on the leader's command line:

-pios install-plugin vernier-FPH-BTA # to install on all Pioreactors in a cluster
+pios install-plugin vernier-TMP-BTA # to install on all Pioreactors in a cluster
 ```

 Or install through the web interface (_Plugins_ tab).
 This will install the plugin on all Pioreactors within the cluster.